Real or Not? A strange and wild day for the Astros

 — CSN Philly (@CSNPhilly) July 18, 2017

 First of all, that's terrible communication by outfielders on a team on pace to lose 109 games.
 Second of all, that was awesome.
-It was like the next-generation of the old Fun Bunch celebration by the Washington Redskins wide receiver back in the 1980s.
+It was like the next generation of the old Fun Bunch celebration by the Washington Redskins wide receivers back in the 1980s.
 Only it's on a live ball, so it counts.

-Miami won the meaningless game on Dee Gordon's base hit, beating a team that is apparently interested in every decent player the Marlins have.
-Including Gordon, which for a number of reasons makes little sense.
+Miami won the meaningless game on Dee Gordon's base hit, beating a team that apparently is interested in every decent player the Marlins have, including Gordon, which for a number of reasons makes little sense.
 Here are two: Cesar Hernandez and Scott Kingery.

-According to ESPN Stats & Info, the Phillies now have nine walk-off losses this season.
-No one else has more than six.
+According to ESPN Stats & Information data, the Phillies now have nine walk-off losses this season.
+No other squad has more than six.

 That's right, Rick -- relax.
-The White Sox had a day off on Monday.
-On Tuesday, they begin a two-game set against the Dodgers, who will send Clayton Kershaw to the mound.
+The Chicago White Sox had a day off on Monday.
+On Tuesday, they begin a two-game set against the Los Angeles Dodgers, who will send Clayton Kershaw to the mound.
 Meanwhile, Chicago's manager, Rick Renteria, has forged a reputation as the neo-Earl Weaver by getting kicked out of games.
 A lot.
 It's a potentially combustible set of circumstances.

-Renteria was tossed from Saturday's loss to Seattle, his sixth ejection of the season and 12th of his relatively-young managerial career.
-Based on this piece from Beyond the Box Score, Weaver entered this season as the all-time leader in ejection rate among the top 30 “leaders” in total heave-hos at 3.7 percent.
+Renteria was tossed from Saturday's loss to Seattle, his sixth ejection of the season and 12th of his relatively young managerial career.
+Based on this piece from Beyond the Box Score, the late Hall of Famer Weaver entered this season as the all-time leader in ejection rate among the top 30 “leaders” in total heave-hos at 3.7 percent.

-Renteria has amassed his 12 ejections in just 252 games through Sunday for a rate of 4.8 percent.
+Renteria has amassed his dozen ejections in just 252 games through Sunday for a rate of 4.8 percent.
 In other words, Renteria makes Weaver look like a baseball pacifist.
-So whether it was because of doctor's orders, a suggestion by Chicago owner Jerry Reinsforf, or simply because he likes to do it, this is how Renteria spent part of his day off.
+So whether it was because of doctor's orders, a suggestion by White Sox owner Jerry Reinsdorf or simply because he likes to do it, this is how Renteria spent part of his day off.

 The skipper in action. 🏌️ pic.twitter.com/WPTNeOERfv